Looking for the perfect ski trip? Call our ski experts for free advice: +1 888 721 8649

 Equipment hire

 Rental shops at the base of the fell carry a full range of downhill and cross-country equipment, as well as snowshoes and fat bikes.
-Arctic conditions demand proper gear - rental packages include clothing layers and helmets appropriate for temperatures that can drop well below -20°C. Booking ahead during peak holiday weeks ensures availability, particularly for children's equipment and speciality items.
+Arctic conditions demand proper gear, so rental packages include clothing layers and helmets appropriate for temperatures that can drop well below -20°C. Booking ahead during peak holiday weeks ensures availability, particularly for children's equipment and speciality items.

 Getting around Pyhä